JOIN OUR MAILING LIST

 Grade R Classes:

 The Gateway School has three Grade R classes.
-The learners' ages vary between 3 and 7 years of age.
+The learners' ages vary between 5 and 7 years of age.
 The Gr.
-R learners share the same enclosed area as the Profoundly Intellectually Disabled learners.
+R learners share the same enclosed area as the learners with Profound Intellectual Disability.
 The learners enjoy a very unique learning environment, where teachers skilfully engage them in accidental learning during playtime activities, such as messy play with mud, jelly or shaving cream.
 They enjoy many fun filled hours riding up and down the pathways on scooters.
 Water play is by far the most favourite activity.

-The learners follow a topic based curriculum.
-The programme involves Life skills, Mathematics and Language.
+The learners follow the Differentiated Curriculum and Assessment Policy Statement which include three subjects, namely Life skills, Mathematics and Language.
 The learners receive occupational therapy, which involves both gross- and fine motor development.
-They attend IPad classes in the Audio Visual Room, collect recyclable goods for the Recycling Programme and participated in the school's celebration week of Heritage Day.
+They attend Information and Communication Technology classes in the Audio Visual Room, collect recyclable goods for the Recycling Programme and participated in the school's celebration week of Heritage Day.

 Our Gr.
 R learners are precious to us.
 These learners often have to endure operations, wearing uncomfortable splints, practicing certain limb movements under the supervision of dedicated Therapists.
 These learners are not only here to learn counting and reciting rhymes, daily Life Skills are taught to enable the learners to be as self sufficient as possible.